arvimal/Python-Back-to-basics/README.md

 Out[38]: (bool, int, object)
 ```

-**NOTE:** For more, read my Blog article on [Method Resolution Order - Object Oriented Programming](https://arvimal.blog/2016/05/30/method-resolution-order-object-oriented-programming/)
+**NOTE:** For more on MRO, please go through the blog article [Method Resolution Order - Object Oriented Programming](https://arvimal.blog/2016/05/30/method-resolution-order-object-oriented-programming/)

 ***

 ### 1.6.
 Callables

-Instance objects are not callable, only functions, classes, or methods are callable.
+Instance objects are not callable.
+Only functions, classes, or methods are callable.

 This means, the function/method/class or any object can be executed and returns a value (can be `False` as well)